Developing a minimum digital living standard for households with children

 - final review of the list and reflection.

 Focus groups will comprise 8-10 purposively sampled participants who are demographically similar but socio-economically different and will take place in urban areas across the UK.
+This includes groups of parents/carers as well as groups with young people themselves.

 A UK-wide survey will then operationalise MDLS to assess links with social, economic, cultural and digital factors.
 Face-to-face interviews will be carried out with a quota sample of 1500, selected to be representative of the UK population of families with children.
 The survey data, along with other relevant secondary data, would be integrated into a geodemographic.
 This geographic model of how these issues combine will be used to produce estimated rates of the MDLS for local areas (Lower Super Output Area/Data Zone level).
 These would be complemented by other measures, such as data on broadband provision and access to local training.
 This data will be presented as a PDF ‘Mapbook’, hosted on a frequently used national portal.